Guidelines for the Use of ESPA Logos and Logo Blocks

 The ESPA logo block is available as an .eps file (print-ready version).
 If required for on-screen (e.g. for a website) they should be converted by the user to a more suitable file format, such as .gif or .png.

-Full-colour and black and white versions of the ESPA logo block are admin [at] espa.ac.uk (subject: ESPA%20logo%20request) (available) for use.
+Full-colour and black and white versions of the ESPA logo block are communication [at] espa.ac.uk (subject: ESPA%20logo%20request) (available) for use.

 The logo block acknowledges the support of DFID, NERC, and ESRC, and the programme's accreditation by LWEC.
 If the ESPA logo is used without the additional use of the ESPA logo block, then the following acknowledgement must also be included somewhere in the text: